carpentries-incubator/sql-humanities-lesson/_episodes/03-sql-joins-aliases.md

 Many databases, including SQLite, also support a join through the WHERE clause of a query.
 For example, you may see the query above written without an explicit JOIN.

-	SELECT titles.Title, authors.Author
+	SELECT dates.Date, authors.Author
-	FROM authors, titles
+	FROM authors, dates
-	WHERE authors.eebo = titles.eebo;
+	WHERE authors.TCP = dates.TCP;

 For the remainder of this lesson, we'll stick with the explicit use of the JOIN keyword for joining tables in SQL.

 > ## Challenge:
 >
-> - Write a query that returns the authors, terms and page lengths
+> - Write a query that returns the authors and places
-> of every EEBO ID captured in the catalogue.
+> of every TCP ID captured in the catalogue.
 {: .challenge}

 ### Different join types